Mon - Sat 09:00-18:00

 Can I use a standard lintel catalogue for a 3m+ bifold opening?

-Standard proprietary lintel manufacturer tables typically extend to around 2.4–3.0m for loadbearing applications.
-Beyond this span, or where significant additional loads are present, the manufacturer tables are either not available or not conservative enough for the actual loading condition.
-A structural steel beam designed by calculation is the correct approach for most bifold door openings over 2.4m in loadbearing walls.
+Standard proprietary lintel manufacturer tables typically extend to around 2.4 to 3.0m for loadbearing applications.
+Beyond this span, a structural steel beam designed by calculation is the correct approach for most bifold door openings over 2.4m in loadbearing walls.

 How long do bifold door structural calculations take?

-A standard single-span bifold opening — one beam, load-bearing rear wall, standard residential loading — typically takes 3–5 working days from instruction, once all relevant dimensions and drawings are received.
+A standard single-span bifold opening typically takes 3 to 5 working days from instruction, once all relevant dimensions and drawings are received.
 The calculations must be submitted to Building Control before the opening is formed.

 Do I need a structural engineer if the bifold doors are in a non-load-bearing wall?

 If the wall is confirmed non-load-bearing and the opening span is within the manufacturer's specified range for the lintel being used, a proprietary lintel with a manufacturer's load table may be sufficient for Building Control.
-However, confirming that a wall is genuinely non-load-bearing often requires a structural engineer's assessment — particularly in older properties where partitions have been altered or original drawings are unavailable.
+However, confirming that a wall is genuinely non-load-bearing often requires a structural engineer's assessment, particularly in older properties.

 Logo